 Teams, tales and tips – a guide to the local game

-Deventer is home to the wonderfully named Go Ahead Eagles, four times Dutch champions.
+Deventer is home to the wonderfully named Go Ahead Eagles, four times Dutch champions a century ago and cup winners in 2025.
 Set on the banks of the River IJssel, between Zwolle to the north and Arnhem to the south, Deventer centres around a pretty, historic centre, ringed on three sides by water.

-De Adelaarshorst, Go Ahead’s ground since 1920, is in a residential area north-east of town.
+De Adelaarshorst, the Eagle’s Nest, Go Ahead’s home since 1920, is located in a residential area north-east of town.

 An important trading and industrial centre, Deventer was an early starter in the Dutch game as well as a later pioneer.
 The first local club, Be Quick, was founded in 1902, three years before the Dutch FA insisted on a name change – another Be Quick already existed, in Groningen.